Simin-Ma/GRwHS/README.md

 Method presets collect model-specific hyperparameters and tuning instructions:

 - `grwhs_regression.yaml` – GRwHS Gibbs sampler with RHS-matched global/local priors (τ₀ from s₀=20, η=0.7, 3k iters / 1.5k burn-in).
-- `regularized_horseshoe.yaml` – RHS baseline sharing the same τ₀/slab width for fairness.
+- `regularized_horseshoe.yaml` – RHS baseline sharing the same τ₀/slab width *and* the exact Gibbs kernel as GRwHS, but with the group layer disabled (`use_groups=false`), so any runtime advantage does not come from better numerics.
 - `gigg.yaml` – GIGG Gibbs sampler (fixed a_g=1/n, EB-updated b_g via digamma inverse) with Woodbury accelerations baked into the model class.
 - `sparse_group_lasso.yaml` – skglm SGL with log-spaced α grid × {0.2,0.5,0.8} ℓ₁ ratios.
 - `lasso.yaml` – classic L1 path using auto-computed λ_max → 10⁻³ λ_max.